Jokic and Murray both have triple-doubles, Nuggets beat Heat 109-94 for 2-1 lead

 Officially, Jokic is now the seventh player to have two triple-doubles in the same finals.
 Magic Johnson and LeBron James each did it in three different finals.
 Draymond Green, Wilt Chamberlain, Larry Bird and Butler all had one title series with two triple-doubles.

-It was Jokic’s 10th triple-double of these playoffs, extending his single-season record, and he was unbothered by whatever Miami threw his way.
-He finished 12 for 21 from the floor, 7 for 8 from the line, playing 44 minutes.
+It was his 10th triple-double of these playoffs, extending his single-season record, and he was unbothered by whatever Miami threw his way.
+Jokic finished 12 for 21 from the floor, 7 for 8 from the line, playing 44 minutes.

 Christian Braun was tremendous off the bench for the Nuggets, scoring 15 points on 7-for-8 shooting in 19 minutes.
 Aaron Gordon added 11 for Denver.